SuessLabs/VsLinuxDebug/readme.md

 Visual Studio's "attach to process via SSH" is cute, but it lacks deployment and automatic attaching.
 This project aims to allow you to do just that when programming for your Linux VM or Raspberry Pi over the network.

+This project was inspired by [VS Mono Debugger](https://github.com/GordianDotNet/VSMonoDebugger).

 ## To Do

 In order to get this project moving, the following must be done.